PILATES STUDIOS & EQUIPMENT

 - Larger pieces of equipment (apparatus) that include the Pilates Reformer, Pilates chairs, barrels, the tower, and the Cadillac.

-- Smaller, portable equipment (Pilates props) such as the magic circles, weights, and resistance bands.
+- Smaller, portable equipment (Pilates props) such as the magic circles, weights, and resistance bands, and the Pilates springs

 The Studio Reformer